Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

 		</intent-filter>
 	</activity>
 ```
+**Explanation:** Intent filters are used to make activities accessible to other apps using intents.
+So we have to choose option which have no intent filter to make sure it is not accessible by intent

 #### Q38.
 To preserve on-device memory, how might you determine that the user's device has limited storage capabilities?
 - [x] Use the `ActivityManager.isLowRamDevice()` method to find out whether a device defines itself as "low RAM."